istaustria/istaustria.github.io/_publications/2022/CDHIP.md

 ### Acknowledgments
-This work is graciously supported by the following grant agencies: FWF Lise Meitner (Grant M 3319), SNSF (Grant 200502), ERC Starting Grant (MATERIALIZABLE-715767), NSF (Grant IIS-181507).
+This work was supported by the SUTD Start-up Research Grant (Number: SRG ISTD 2019 148), the Swiss National Science Foundation (NCCR Digital Fabrication Agreement #51NF40-141853), and the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant Agreement No 715767 – MATERIALIZABLE).